A Course on the Introduction to Quantum Software Engineering: Experience Report: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-This paper reported on the design and first offering of a dedicated course on QSE that frames quantum computing explicitly as an SE problem domain.
-The experience demonstrates that such a course is feasible within a standard CS curriculum and that SE students can engage productively with quantum computing when instruction emphasizes executable artifacts, empirical reasoning, and core software system attributes rather than mathematical formalism alone.
-The course project, in particular, served as an effective synthesis mechanism, exposing students to realistic tooling constraints, probabilistic behaviour, and engineering trade-offs.
+This paper reported the design and first offering of a QSE course that frames quantum computing as an SE problem domain.
+The course was delivered within one CS curriculum, and instructor observations and inspected artifacts were consistent with students engaging in executable, empirical, and software-system reasoning.
+The project supplied a setting for tooling constraints, probabilistic behaviour, reproducibility, and engineering trade-offs.
+These observations do not establish learning effects.

 The experience also highlights directions for refinement and replication.
 Future iterations will strengthen early support for probabilistic reasoning, modestly increase assignment depth, and explore alternative formats for project presentations to improve scalability.
 More broadly, this experience suggests that QSE can be taught as a natural extension of SE, provided that courses explicitly address where classical assumptions break down and how they can be adapted.
 This report is intended to support further experimentation and adoption of QSE-focused offerings in SE education.